CompletelyUnbelievable/ChangeOutage/BetterDiscord101/PseudoCSS/README.md

 <h2>What Are Pseudo Elements?</h2>

 <a name="WhatAreSE">If there is an element that you cannot seem to find then it is probably due to pseudo elements.
 For instance, every single scrollbar in discord is a pseudo element.
 Some pseudo elements are are unique to the browser, discord is based off either the Google Chrome or Chromium browsers to it uses webkit scrollbars.
-Pseudo elements are not to be confused with pseudo classes which are a listed at the end of the page linked below in the applying pseudo elements section.</a>
+Pseudo elements are not to be confused with pseudo classes which are not the subject of this material.</a>

 <h2>Applying Pseudo Elements</h2>